-413.30.88 Method of Measurement.
+413.30.8 Method of Measurement.
 Final measurement of the completed surface will not be made except for authorized changes during construction, or where appreciable errors are found in the contract quantity.
 Where required, measurement of ultrathin bonded asphalt wearing surface, complete in place, will be made to the nearest square yard.
 The revision or correction will be computed and added to or deducted from the contract quantity.

-413.30.99 Basis of Payment.

-The accepted quantity of ultrathin bonded asphalt wearing surface will be paid for at the contract unit price.
+413.30.9 Basis of Payment.
+Acceptance will be based on test results indicating that the ultrathin bonded asphalt wearing surface meets the specification requirements, the contractor following the approved QC Plan, and favorable comparison of the contractor’s QC test and the engineer’s QA test.The accepted quantity of ultrathin bonded asphalt wearing surface will be paid for at the contract unit price.

 SECTION 413.31 BONDED HOT MIX ASPHALT USING POLYMER MODIFIED EMULSION MEMBRANE.